super3/RandomIO/README.md

 ### Byte generation

-Also allows reading random bytes and dumping those bytes to a file object.
+It is possible to read random bytes and dump those bytes to a file object:

 ```python
 import RandomIO